Meaningful Ways to Celebrate Your Grandparents for Grandparents Day

 Doesn’t it seem like grandparents are always trying to feed you?
 Before they have a chance to say, “Are you hungry?
 I’ll make you something,” beat them to the punch and offer to treat them to breakfast, lunch, dinner, ice cream, or coffee.
 Or cook a family recipe together and use the opportunity to learn a family secret, like Grandma’s potato salad or chicken soup, and Grandpa’s oatmeal cookies or BBQ sauce that could be passed down to future generations!

 If your technology skills surpass your grandparents, show them how to do things like, navigate social media to upload photos, watch videos online, or download an app to their smartphone so they can check the weather, count their steps, find a missing device, or something else.
-In turn, they may be able to teach you how to knit, garden, paint, maintain your car (like, change your tires or oil), do your taxes, woodwork, or throw a football.
+In turn, they may be able to teach you how to knit, garden, paint, maintain your car (like, change your tires or oil), do your taxes, do woodwork, or throw a football.
 It’s a win-win!

 Listen to them tell a story.